 - Complex Investment Needs

-You may have multi-generational wealth needs that require specific attention or tax, trust and estate requirements that are beyond the expertise of retail brokers and planners.
+You may have multi-generational wealth needs that require specific attention or tax, trust and estate requirements that are beyond the expertise of retail brokers and financial planners.
 You may own or operate businesses or a professional practice that adds an additional level of complexity to managing your wealth.
 Portfolio managers work with clients with unique and complex circumstances so they are well positioned to help or guide you with your wealth management.

 - Direct Relationship